ronstik - stock.adobe.com

 It’s critical to consider the flexibility, modularity and availability of the platform during the first app development stages.
 “It’s like building the tallest building on earth; if you want to build 100 floors, you have to build the foundations carefully.
 You have to have a vision of what you want in five or 10 years’ time,” he said.

 “Getting the architecture right at the beginning is very important,” said Benturquia.
 “It can be very time consuming and costly if you make changes later on the fly.
 You need to build the system so it’s able to cope with changes and added features.”

 No-legacy coding languages

-“We are happy to build and code every single line of code to make a better healthcare experience for our customer,” said Benturquia.
+“We are happy to build and code every single line of code to make a better healthcare experience for our customers,” said Benturquia.

-It took his team five months to come with a minimum viable product (MVP), which Okadoc then shared with test users and pilot clinics to generate information and feedback.
+It took his team five months to come up with a minimum viable product, which Okadoc then shared with test users and pilot clinics to generate information and feedback.